Track and field: Middle distance

 Arne Andersson (left) and Gunder Hägg (right) broke a number of middle-distance world records in the 1940s.

 The most common middle-distance track events are the 800 metres, 1500 metres and mile run, although the 3000 metres may also be classified as a middle-distance event.
 The 880 yard run, or half mile, was the forebear of the 800 m distance and it has its roots in competitions in the United Kingdom in the 1830s.
 The 1500 m came about as a result of running three laps of a 500 m track, which was commonplace in continental Europe in the 20th century.

 Middle-distance events can begin in one of two ways: a staggered start or a waterfall start.
 In the 800 meter race, athletes begin in individual lanes that are staggered before the turn.
 Runners must remain in their lanes for the first 100 m before cutting in to run as a pack.
 This rule was introduced to reduce jostling between runners in the early stages of the race.
 The 1500 meter and longer events typically use a waterfall start, where runners start the race from a standing position along a curved starting line and then immediately cut in towards the innermost track to follow the quickest route to the finish.
+Alternatively, two or more lanes are combined into alleys, used by three or more runners at a time.
 Physiologically, middle-distance events demand that athletes have good aerobic and anaerobic energy producing systems, and also that they have strong endurance.

 The 1500 m and mile run events have historically been some of the most prestigious track and field events.
 Swedish rivals Gunder Hägg and Arne Andersson broke each other's 1500 m and mile world records on a number of occasions in the 1940s.
-The prominence of the distances were maintained by Roger Bannister, who in 1954 was the first to run the long-elusive four-minute mile, and Jim Ryun's exploits served to popularise interval training.
-Races between British rivals Sebastian Coe, Steve Ovett and Steve Cram characterised middle-distance running in the 1980s.
+The prominence of the distances were maintained by Roger Bannister, who in 1954 was the first to run the long-elusive four-minute mile, and Jim Ryun's exploits served to popularize interval training.
+Races between British rivals Sebastian Coe, Steve Ovett and Steve Cram characterized middle-distance running in the 1980s.
 From the 1990s until the 2010s, North Africans such as Noureddine Morceli of Algeria and Hicham El Guerrouj of Morocco came to dominate the 1500 and mile events.
 In the 2020s, Western European athletes have returned to the forefront of the distance, with athletes such as Jakob Ingebrigtsen of Norway, Jake Wightman, and Josh Kerr (both British milers) winning global titles.

 Beyond the short distances of sprinting events, factors such as an athlete's reactions and top speed becomes less important, while qualities such as pace, tactics and endurance become more so.